-HBO comedy-drama Succession has established itself as one of the hottest ongoing TV shows in just two seasons and the latest news is that production will start on season three in November, “hopefully”, says star Brian Cox.
+HBO comedy-drama Succession has established itself as one of the hottest ongoing TV shows in just two seasons and, according to sightings on social media of the cast filming in November, it looks like season three is at least partially underway.

 In the first two instalments of the show (which was created by former Peep Show boss Jesse Armstrong) we were introduced to the Roy clan and its various warring family members, with extremely dramatic consequences at the end of the second run.

 And it looks like the third series will ramp it up another few notches, with Cox, who plays patriarch Logan Roy, explaining that Armstrong told him what will happen and “it’s jolly thrilling, that’s all I can say”.

 Cox expanded on this on The Jess Cagle Show on SiriusXM: “I nearly fell off my chair because [Armstrong] never tells you about the next series.
 We never knew from episode to episode what was going to happen.
 But then he told me…”